 When in the backcountry, observe all wildlife tracks closely.
 Not only does this help you to learn more about the behaviour of wildlife, but this increased awareness can also help you to avoid causing undue stress on sensitive species like wolverine.
 Remember, never follow tracks toward an animal and if you suspect you are near a wolverine den site, please leave the area immediately and notify park staff on your return.
 Common den sites may be identified by several sets of tracks leading to and from a hole in the snow.
 Please do not approach dens.

 Any wolverine tracks you observe provide useful information for park biologists currently investigating wolverine distribution and ecology in the parks.
 Note your position, date and time; if you have a GPS unit, please record the UTM co-ordinates, describe if the tracks are fresh or snow covered, the estimated size and spacing of the tracks, and if you are able, take a photo.

 Please return your observations to:

-Park visitor centres or warden offices
+In person: to park visitor centres or warden offices

 More information on wolverine research projects in the Columbia Mountains: